emlhe/Synthseg-lesion/README.md

 /!\ This repository is still being updated.

-Using synthseg approach [1] to generate synthetic brains with lesions from labels for whole brain segmentation tasks.
+Using synthseg approach [1] to generate synthetic brains with lesions (e.g. stroke lesions) from whole brain labels for segmentations tasks.

 <img src="images/schema_methode_general.png"  />